devops329/devops/instruction/grafanaK6/grafanaK6.md

 ## Setting up a K6 test

 You will create your first K6 load against your JWT Pizza production deployment.
 Normally you would not load test a production system.
-Instead you would spin up an environment specifically for load testing using your CloudFormation automation template, but since spinning up hardware costs money and you don't have any customers yet hitting your production environment, you will use production for now.
+Instead you would spin up an environment specifically for load testing using your CloudFormation automation template, but since spinning up hardware costs money and you don't have any customers hitting your production environment yet, you will use production for now.
 Take the following steps.

 ### Creating the project and test